Three Brains: Yes we have three brains. They work independently of one another and yet they seek a creative balance

 - Meditation techniques employ reflection across the axis of our old brain.
 They generally focus on stilling left brain thought

-concerned with spanning space and time and integrating history.
-A common technique is to count the breaths to 5 or 10
+with spanning space and time and integrating history.
+A common technique is to count the breaths to 5 or 10 and keep

-and keep repeating this to stop the mental verbiage that often captures our thoughts on a meaningless treadmill.
-The
+repeating this to stop the mental verbiage that often captures our thoughts on a meaningless treadmill.
+The breath is an

 parasympathetic intuitive patterns of experience.